bradleyap/Watson-news-sample-room-java/README.md

 | n/a                   | liberty-maven-plugin    | n/a               | downloadLiberty  | Just sets properties that are used in the install-server goal to installs the Liberty runtime.
 Doesn't run if liberty.install is set to an existing install of Liberty |
 | n/a                   | liberty-maven-plugin    | n/a               | existing-install | Just sets properties that are used in the other Liberty goals to point to an existing Liberty install.
 Only runs if liberty.install is set to an existing install of Liberty |

-### Watson News Service

-1. Finally, visit your Watson news room and start querying
-    Note: This room has a command "/news" that will take the name of a company as an argument.